Difference Between Valence Bond Theory, and Molecular Orbital Theory

-In Chemistry difference between valence bond theory and molecular orbital theory, Electrons in particle process nuclear orbitals rather than atomic orbitals.
-The nuclear orbitals cross-over on the bond arrangement and the bigger the cross-over the more grounded the bond.
+In Chemistry difference between valence bond theory and molecular orbital theory is electrons in particle process nuclear orbitals rather than atomic orbitals.
+The nuclear orbitals cross over on the bond arrangement and the bigger the cross-over the more grounded the bond.

-Valence bond theory explain:- Strong ligand- Good electron donor it will always pair the unpaired electrons in the CMA.
+Valence bond theory explains:- Strong ligand- Good electron donor it will always pair the unpaired electrons in the CMA.
 Exp.
 CO, CN

 Weak ligand:- Poor electron donor, never pair unpaired electron Emp.
 X¯ (Halogens) F¯, Cl¯, Br¯, I¯, S²¯, SCN¯.